LauraCastellanos13/LauraCastellanos13/README.md

 - 🌱 I’m currently learning more about React and Pyhton
 - 🤓 Wishlist: Node.js, C++ and Unity
 - 👯 I’m looking to collaborate on Front-End projects
-- 🧑‍🎓 Student at Laboratoria Bootcamp and bachelor's degree in social communication
+- 🧑‍🎓 Front-end developer and bachelor's degree in social communication
 - 💛 I´m passionate about technology, innovation and creating new things.

 ### Connect with me